 Under the Consumer Protection Act, inappropriate practices are not allowed in customer relationships.
 Companies shall see to that consumers can make efficient use of their basic rights and that they are provided information on their rights.
 If consent to direct marketing is a precondition for participating in a prize draw, consumers must be informed about how they can refuse the direct marketing later.

+The Consumer Ombudsman does not supervise personal data legislation.
+The competent authority in matters related to it is the Data Protection Ombudsman.
 More information on the topic is available in the Finnish Data Protection Ombudsman’s guide Data protection in direct marketing.

 10. “Tell a friend” marketing